[Analysis] Macron on Western boots in Ukraine: What he really meant

 "This is the first time a Western leader has ever publicly floated the idea of putting Western boots on the ground in Ukraine," the British writer said.

-Macron had previously been one of the most Putin-friendly Western big fish, with visits to Moscow in the run-up to the Ukraine invasion in 2022 and regular Putin-Macron phone calls afterwards.
+Macron had previously been one of the most Putin-friendly Western big fish, with visits to Moscow in the run-up to the Ukraine invasion in 2022 and regular Putin-Macron phone calls even afterwards.

-But the French leader was now "opening a [new] conversation" on Ukraine. said Camille Grand, from the ECFR think-tank's Paris office.
+But the French leader was now "opening a [new] conversation" on Ukraine, said Camille Grand, from the ECFR think-tank's Paris office.

 The French leader wanted to "send a signal to Russia and Ukraine on Western resolve," an EU diplomat in Brussels also said.